 Bad Debts: An Overlooked Tax Incentive

-By John Bonk, Director, Tax & Business Services & Matthew Brust, Staff Accountant, Tax & Business Services
+By John Bonk, National State & Local Tax Leader & Matthew Brust, Staff Accountant, Tax & Business Services

 During these unprecedented times, taxpayers are looking for ways to get cash in hand to keep their businesses running.
 One often-overlooked tax incentive is a bad debt credit or refund for the collection and remittance of sales tax.
 Many states offer a bad debt deduction, credit or refund to taxpayers who sell tangible personal property and collect and remit sales tax, if the purchaser fails to pay, in whole or part, any of the purchase price.
 Each state has its own requirements, ranging from the procedures required to claim such a deduction, credit, or refund, to the documentation required to substantiate such a claim.
 The majority of states define a bad debt by referring to the federal income tax definition.
 Each state requires the taxpayer to eliminate the debt from their books before claiming such tax incentive.
 This article will briefly discuss five key states.